Tuesday, March 28, 2023

 Carbon positive

-While carbon-free is unlikely, a growing number of companies are aiming to be carbon positive in the coming decades.
+While true carbon-free status is unlikely, a growing number of companies are aiming to be carbon positive in the coming decades.
 This is achievable.
 It simply means absorbing more carbon than is being emitted.
 Where carbon neutral keeps the scales balanced, carbon positive tips them toward a more sustainable future.
+But is buying carbon offsets the best answer?
+It all depends on who you ask.

 The complicated carbon market

+The carbon market is how industries currently purchase carbon credits to offset emissions occurring in their value chains.
+There are voluntary and mandatory compliance schemes and programs.
 Recommended offsets vary by industry and country.
 A compliance market like the European Union’s Emissions Trading Scheme, for example, requires offsets for certain caps on how much CO2 can be emitted per year.

 a factory spewing emissions